 Applying for internships and classes- Classes are in for next year.
 Taking 5 periods!
 Orchestra (last year! gotta see it through), British Literature (wanted an easy, fun class), AP Government/Economics (wanted that weighted grade in AP), AP Stats (easy AP class) and AP Photography!
-That’s right, I got in to AP photography without taking the preliminary basic photo class.
-I was pretty happy about that, I scored well on my portfolio as well!
+That’s right, I got into AP photography without taking the preliminary basic photo class.
+I was pretty happy about that, I scored well in my portfolio as well!
 I’ll post the pics from it on my VSCO.
-Anyway with 5 classes I can get a job to pay for college, and take a class at Sac City.
+Anyway, with 5 classes I can get a job to pay for college.
 So that’s the senior year plan.

 Videos for School- So I haven’t done any PR vids for orchestra, but I have already done 2 for student government.
 My friend had me make them to promote events coming up.
 They were simple projects, but still fun.
 So that was cool working for the school in that way.
 That is why I changed this category to “videos for school”

-Graphic Art/Design wise, I did a few things.
+Graphic Art/Design-wise, I did a few things.
 Most recently I did a poster for The Archer, that is actually seen in the film.
-And I did the animation on photoshop.
+And I did the animation in photoshop.
 I did that using my own footage and then photoshop to do basic animation.
-Another project I did was for my mom’s etsy company.
+Another project I did was for my mom’s Etsy company.
 I antiqued like 80 tarot cards.
 It took a while, but I’m getting paid, so that’s nice.
-I’m going to get a percent of sales too, so that’s more of a steady income.
+I’m going to get a percentage of sales too, so that’s more of a steady income.
 And then finally I’m doing that project for the city.
-I think, I’ll see what my weekend’s like.
+I think I’ll see what my weekend’s like.

 I recently watched Ordinary People.
 I liked it.
-It touches on a serious theme, but stays enjoyable to watch.
+It touches on a serious theme but stays enjoyable to watch.
 Slow at sometimes, but it carried me along.
 I liked the characters a lot.
 They were really realistic people with personalities.
 Like the kid’s love interest was realistic and not glorified like “Hollywood” does with high school relationships.
-I found that the characters really transfered that feeling that the director wanted you to get, but in a subtle way.
-Meaning that their prrsonalities weren’t displayed blatantly early on, but you had to watch the movie in order to get an opinion on them.
-From this movie I learned that a well written character doesn’t have to be likeable.
-I hated the mother in the film, because just the way she acted in the scenes painted her as a horrible person.
+I found that the characters really transferred that feeling that the director wanted you to get, but in a subtle way.
+Meaning that their personalities weren’t displayed blatantly early on, but you had to watch the movie in order to get an opinion on them.
+From this movie, I learned that a well-written character doesn’t have to be likable.
+I hated the mother in the film because just the way she acted behind the scenes painted her as a horrible person.
 And she was the unlikely antagonist at the end.
 I didn’t like the movie that much because of my dislike of her.
 But I realized that’s how the writer, director, and actor wanted you to feel about the character.
-And I definitely felt that way, so that’s why I liked the film in the end a lot more.
+And I definitely felt that way, so that’s why I liked the film, in the end, a lot more.

 Then one I didn’t like as much was Arrival.
-I really wanted to like it, and heard great things about it from people who watched it in the theater, but I really didn’t enjoy it that much.
+I really wanted to like it and heard great things about it from people who watched it in the theater, but I really didn’t enjoy it that much.
 I had high hopes for it and was let down.
 My first problem is the main character, I didn’t find her enjoyable at all.
 She was dull, depressing, and just boring.
 She almost mirrored the dull and boring plot as well.
-I found the plot un realistic (assuming that aliens exist), unexplainable, and all round dull.
+I found the plot unrealistic (assuming that aliens exist), unexplainable, and all round dull.
 There was little explanation into how they decipher the alien language, and from what I got from the explanation, no one would ever be able to learn a language as fast as that.
-And then the “climax” was in fact very un climactic.
+And then the “climax” was in fact very unclimactic.
 Oh no!
-A bunch of people blow up the alien for no reason… it wasn’t exciting, and had no build up what so ever.
-The idea was there, I liked the message and meaning from the film, it was just displayed poorly with dull characters and dull plot.
-Technical Aspects on the other hand were done very well.
-Production design was done well in how it transferred that eerie feeling: visual effects were done pretty well and the aliens were animated excellently: and sound was pretty good of course with the aliens talking, although I’d say it was over exaggerated at times with other sound effects.
+A bunch of people blow up the alien for no reason… it wasn’t exciting and had no build up what so ever.
+The idea was there, I liked the message and meaning of the film, it was just displayed poorly with dull characters and dull plot.
+Technical Aspects, on the other hand, were done very well.
+Production design was done well in how it transferred that eerie feeling: visual effects were done pretty well and the aliens were animated excellently: and the sound was pretty good of course with the aliens talking, although I’d say it was over exaggerated at times with other sound effects.
 I’d put this in the Interstellar and Gravity category (don’t get me started on those).
 If you loved those, then this is your movie.